Top advice & tips for your accurate printing quotes

 If however, you can give the printer a good amount of time to produce your job e.g. two weeks, let them know that they will have this time, this could result in better pricing.

 Printers are always busy around November and December and quiet around January and February.
-If your job is coming in a quiet month, let them know as it might result in better pricing.
+If your job is coming in a quiet month or during the quiet period of the month, discuss with them now as it might result in better pricing.

 State ink coverage:

 When quoting, the Estimators allow for average ink coverage.
-If your job has a lot of ink coverage (such as solid black or cyan) rather notify in advance as it might result in problems when they receive your file.
+If your job has a lot of ink coverage (such as solid black or cyan) rather notify in advance as it might result in delays and requoting after they have received your file.

 Ink can be around 8% of the cost of your printed product.